Mario Kelentrić

-Mario Kelentrić (born 30 January 1973) is a Croatian former handball player who played as a goalkeeper, and is currently the goalkeeping coach of the Bosnia and Herzegovina national team.
+Mario Kelentrić (born 30 January 1973) is a retired Croatian handball player who is currently the goalkeeping coach of the Bosnian national team and RK Vardar 1961.

 He has played for clubs in Croatia, Slovenia, Germany and France.

 He is noted as being one of the best goalkeepers of Croatia and he was also part of the golden generation witch won the 2003 World Championship in Portugal.

 Career

 In 1993 Kelentrić signed with RK Medveščak Zagreb.
 In his first season with the club he reached the final of the Croatian Cup.
 During his seven-year stay he reached two more cup finals and was in the top flight for most of his time spent there.

 In 1999 he moved to Badel 1862 Zagreb.
 In his first season with the club he reached the semi-final of the EHF Champions League and won both domestic titles.
 In 2001 he moved to Pivovara Laško Celje and unfortunately was part of a team that lost the domestic title for the first time since the inception of the Slovenian League.

 In 2002 he moved to Metković Jambo but he stayed at the club for only half a season leaving in January 2003 to return to RK Zagreb.
 In 2004 he left for Germany signing with TUSEM Essen with whom he won the EHF Cup.

 Later he had short stints with RK Agram Medveščak and Saint-Marcel Vernon before moving to MT Melsungen where he played for six years.
 While there he took part in HBL All-Star Game 2009.

 He finally retired in 2013 in RK Zagreb.